HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 Using a static HttpClient per service, creates one socket per service, leaving the socket open for ~240s.
 Amount of sockets == amount of services.
 Using a static IHttpClientFactory, creates one socket per client (named/typed), leaving the socket open for ~240s.
 Amount of sockets == amount of clients.

+## Reaction: Really!
+Come on, Helmer!

+First of all, do you know have many sockets a machine has?
+It has 2^16 ports over TCP, and each port has as many sockets, right?
+So there are millions of sockets available!!!
+Or something like that, maybe trillions!!
+Also, we have caching, so don't worry!

+No!

+These are the kind of responses I got trying to explain it.
+Sorry.
+Theoretically you are right.
+In practice, an old server will only have about 3000 sockets available.
+A newer Windows server has 15000 sockets available.
+A Linux server has a bit more sockets.
+I say, the proof of the pudding is in the eating (I hate that phrase).

+It is DDOS time!!

+Don't do this on a production environment!!

+I wrote a simple loop, in order to test this on my machine.

+When using "new HttpClient()" per call, there is never any post exhaustion.
+Somehow dotnet starts cleaning up when about 1000 connections are made, so it uses around 100-500 connections at once.

+When wrapping it in a using statement, the ports are exhausted after 16274 calls.

+I so wanna give you the finger with your theoretical 4.294.967.296 socket answer!!!

 ## Resources

 The problem and solution are explained in this page: